OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/03-servo-h-bridge.md

 		return ret
 ```

 Next, let's write the code for the experiment.
-Create a file called `hBridgeExperiment.py` and paste the following code in it:
+Create a file called `MAK03-hBridgeExperiment.py` and paste the following code in it:

+// TODO: rework code to work off 3 SPDT switches

 ``` python
 from motors import hBridgeMotor